inTestiGator/pytest-santa/.github/pull_request_template.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update

+**Important: Do not create a Pull Request without first creating an Issue!!! **